Long before the first early vote was cast in the November 2020 general election, the lengthy campaign season offered

 reversing field two weeks later and awarding the crown to former Pennsylvania senator Rick Santorum.
 And back in

-caucuses, Iowa Democrats deferred to network projections and stopped counting with roughly 750 precincts
+the 1988 caucuses, Iowa Democrats deferred to network projections and stopped counting with roughly 750 precincts

 More important, caucuses are inequitable because they are invariably low-turnout events.
 Traditionally, Iowans in